spigad/docker-tutorial/docs/cacheimaegs/cache-dangling.md

 gcr.io/k8s-minikube/kicbase   v0.0.22   bcd131522525   5 weeks ago     1.09GB
 ```

-again: what the images with a `<none>` tag, you can see when you list all the images present on your system
+again: why there are these images with a `<none>` tag, you can see when you list all the images present on your system

 !!! tip
     Spolinig: these are intermediate cached images